 If you think back to high school chemistry, you may remember learning about acids and bases, and pH levels.

-In order to stay in good health, your body must constantly manage the delicate balance that keeps pH levels where they should be.
+To stay in good health, your body must constantly manage the delicate balance that keeps pH levels where they should be.
 The trouble is that some of our vital functions throw that balance off.

 And summertime is when they can get really out of whack.
 In fact, 46 percent of Americans report suffering from heartburn symptoms most in the summertime and that it significantly impacts their ability to enjoy what most of us consider to be the most enjoyable season of the year.